-For this assignment, students will write a 500-800 word paper discussing your perspective regarding one current environmental issue that is being reported in the news.
+For this assignment, students will write a 500-800 word paper or 2 page paper discussing your perspective regarding one current environmental issue that is being reported in the news.
 You can research your topic using any news source medium, including newspapers, magazines, television, radio, or the world wide web.
 Your issue can be local, regional, national or global in nature.